bmlip/colorized/README.md

 There will be new lecture materials based on [Pluto.jl](https://plutojl.org/) with interactivity and color!

-# How to preview notebooks
+# For course instructors: How to preview notebooks
 This repository has a GitHub Action that automatically generates a static website on every commit.
 This uses the [Pluto static export system](https://plutojl.org/en/docs/notebooks-online/) to generate static HTML files.

 You can see an index of all exported files at the repository website (link in top-right).